torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 - fast enough to visualize large datasets, maybe millions of points
 - scriptable, so chart source code plays well with version control

 Without doing much research on the options I decided to start with the venerable Gnuplot.
 Data I've needed to analyze at previous jobs have always been time-series, so I chose visualizing my bash history as a practice task.
 After working through a series of charts of increasing sophistication with Gnuplot I started worrying that other tools might be more convenient, so I replicated my Gnuplot journey with matplotlib.
+In the end my worries were unfounded and I'm actually pretty happy with Gnuplot, especially for quick-and-dirty jobs. matplotlib certainly has some advantages, like having a popular, sensible language like Python as its interface, and possibly being an alternative to R when used along with numpy, but given my weakness to one-liners Gnuplot is difficult to resist.

 I've been disappointed with the resources I've found for charting time-series data in both Gnuplot and matplotlib, motivating me to share my experience.

-In the end my worries were unfounded and I'm actually pretty happy with Gnuplot, especially for quick-and-dirty jobs. matplotlib certainly has some advantages, like having a popular, sensible language like Python as its interface, and possibly being an alternative to R when used along with numpy, but given my weakness to one-liners Gnuplot is difficult to resist.
-Read on for the details.

 # The data